-For the six months ended June 30, 2022, there is a net loss attributable to common shareholders, the outstanding warrants and common stock options have been excluded from the calculation of diluted loss per common share because their effect would be anti-dilutive.
+Basic and diluted net loss per common share is determined by dividing net loss applicable to common stockholders by the weighted-average common shares outstanding during the period.
+Because there is a net loss attributable to common stockholders for the six months ended June 30, 2023 and 2022, the outstanding RSUs, warrants, and common stock options have been excluded from the calculation of diluted loss per common share because their effect would be anti-dilutive.
+Therefore, the weighted-average shares used to calculate both basic and diluted loss per share are the same.